 What should I watch for while using this medicine?

 Visit your doctor or health care professional for regular checks on your progress.
 Keep a regular sleep schedule by going to bed at about the same time each night.
 Avoid caffeine-containing drinks in the evening hours.
 When sleep medicines are used every night for more than a few weeks, they may stop working.
 Talk to your doctor if you still have trouble sleeping.

 After taking this medicine for sleep, you may get up out of bed while not being fully awake and do an activity that you do not know you are doing.
 The next morning, you may have no memory of the event.
 Activities such as driving a car ("sleep-driving"), making and eating food, talking on the phone, sexual activity, and sleep-walking have been reported.
+Serious injuries or death have occurred in rare cases.
+Stop the medicine.
 Call your doctor right away if you find out you have done any of these activities.
-Do not take this medicine if you have used alcohol that evening or before bed or taken another medicine for sleep since your risk of doing these sleep-related activities will be increased.
+Do not take this medicine if you have used alcohol that evening or before bed or taken another medicine for sleep.
+The risk of doing these sleep-related activities will be increased.